-- (1) Acquired Fund Fees and Expenses are estimated for the Fund's first fiscal year. - (2) Other Expenses are estimated for the Fund's initial fiscal year. - (3) The Fund's adviser has contractually agreed, until at least one-year from the date of the prospectus, to waive its management fees to 0.70% of the Fund's average daily net assets.
+- (1) Other Expenses are estimated for the Fund's current fiscal year and include interest expenses of 0.51%. - (2) The Fund's adviser has contractually agreed, until at least October 31, 2025, to waive its management fees to 0.70% of the Fund's average daily net assets.
 This agreement may be terminated only by the Trust's Board of Trustees on 60 days' written notice to the Fund's adviser.

-Example: This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in mutual funds and other exchange traded funds.
+Example: This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other funds.

 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
 The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
+The Example further assumes that the Fund's fee waiver agreement will only be in place for the term specified above.
 Although your actual costs may be higher or lower, based upon these assumptions your costs would be: